NikosAlexandris/pvgis-prototype/docs/tutorials/introduction.md

 ## Overview

-Are you curious about photovoltaic performance ?
+Curious about photovoltaic performance ?
 This is an introduction into the estimation of photovoltaic power over a location and a moment or period in time.